-For this question, the school is looking to learn where you want to be five to ten years from today.
-That is, what will you do with your post-MBA experience along with the skills and experience gained during your time at Chicago Booth?
+For this question, the school is looking to learn where you want to be five to ten years from today — that is, what will you do with your post-MBA experience, equipped with the skills and experience you gained during your time at Chicago Booth?
 Again, be specific and share context: “After my time at McKinsey, I would have the domain expertise to join the venture arm of a tech company such as Google, where I can lead a specific line of business and help the company make strategic investments in that sector.”
 It is important that your long-term goal is actually achievable via your short-term goal.
-If you cannot build that bridge, the admissions committee will assume you are either naïve or just haven’t done your homework—and that conclusion alone could sink your application.
+If you cannot build that bridge, the admissions committee will assume that you are either naïve or just haven’t done your homework — and that conclusion alone could sink your application.
 Moreover, if there are certain core causes you care about, this is an opportunity to explain your dedication.
 For example, if you’re passionate about gender equality, climate change, or education in Africa, for example, and want to dedicate your career to solving challenges in that meaningful space, include that purpose in your response.

 Essay One: How will the Booth MBA help you achieve your immediate and long-term post-MBA career goals?
 (250-word minimum)

 We advise applicants to start any conventional personal statement with some simple context/backstory.
-If you simply launch into why you want to go into product management at Facebook or “proptech” or whatever your interest may be, it could be confusing unless the reviewer has some sense of why you have that interest.
+Simply launching into why you want to go into product management at Facebook or “proptech” or whatever your interest might be could be confusing for the reviewer.
+They need to have some sense of why you have that interest.
 So, your first task is to establish that your goals are real without rehashing the entirety of your professional path.

 Of course, a strong response will show that you have identified specific areas of development and knowledge that you want to focus on at Chicago Booth.
-You should back this up using the research that you have done by demonstrating your knowledge of the program and how it relates to your growth and development.
-So, this should not be a list of Chicago Booth resources but rather a well-developed “case” for how the Chicago Booth MBA program will facilitate your success.
+You should back this up using the research that you have done by demonstrating your knowledge of the program and how it relates to your growth and progression.
+So, this should not be a list of Chicago Booth resources but rather a well-developed “case” for how the school’s MBA program will facilitate your success.

-Although this essay has a minimum 250-word count, we suggest that you answer this question in 550–750 words.
+Although this essay has a minimum 250-word count, we suggest that you answer the question in 550–750 words.

 Essay Two: An MBA is as much about personal growth as it is about professional development.
 In addition to sharing your experience and goals in terms of career, we’d like to learn more about you outside of the office.
 Use this opportunity to tell us something about who you are… (Minimum 250 words, no maximum)

-Whereas many candidates share similar professional experiences, personal experiences are what differentiate many applicants.
+While many candidates share similar professional experiences, personal experiences are what differentiate applicants from one another.
 Here is your chance to tell the admissions committee who you are as a person, what you value, and what makes you tick.
 In considering what you will share, know that “something” can be interpreted broadly.
-You don’t need to share one thing—one experience.
+You don’t need to share one thing — one experience.
 You can share a trait instead.
-Maybe you have overcome setbacks consistently, for example—you can share a narrative about the obstacles you have faced and the resilience you have developed.
-You should not force a theme, and do not fall into the trap of thinking that Booth is looking for a specific profile—just be true to yourself, and your genuine voice will come through.
+Maybe you have overcome setbacks consistently, for example — you can present a narrative about the obstacles you have faced and the resilience you have developed.
+You should not force a theme, and do not fall into the trap of thinking that Booth is looking for a specific profile.
+Just be true to yourself, and your genuine voice will come through.